 Students who have not met their financial obligations (traffic fines, library fines, locker fees, lab breakage charges, transcript fees, loans, rental contracts, etc.) to the satisfaction of UH Manoa may be denied a variety of enrollment services including registration, withdrawal, and transcripts.
 Notation of the financial obligation may appear on transcripts.

-Copies of the delinquent financial obligations policy and procedures are available for inspection at the Office of the Vice Chancellor for Students and the UH Manoa Cashier’s Office.
+Copies of the delinquent financial obligations policy and procedures are available for inspection at the Office of the Vice Provost for Student Success s and the UH Manoa Cashier’s Office.

 Refunds of Tuition and Fees

 Tuition and special course fees are refunded as indicated: Specific dates may be found in our Academic Calendar at manoa.hawaii.edu/registrar/:

 - A 100 percent refund of tuition for complete withdrawal or decrease in credits made on or before the deadline to add courses online, unless otherwise stipulated by federal regulations.

 - A 50 percent refund of tuition for complete withdrawal or decrease in credits made by the drop without a w period, unless otherwise stipulated by federal regulations.

 - No refunds of tuition for complete withdrawal or decrease in credits after the drop without a w period, unless otherwise stipulated by federal regulations.

 Student activity fees are only refundable before the first day of instruction, or if you completely withdraw from all UH campuses during the 100 percent period.

 Penalties apply even if payment for tuition and fees has not been made at the time registration status is changed.